-Mr. Klyman developed, and for the past 17 years co-taught, a case study for the Harvard Business School on prepackaged bankruptcies and bankruptcy valuation issues.
+Mr. Klyman developed, and for the past 18 years co-taught, a case study for the Harvard Business School on prepackaged bankruptcies and bankruptcy valuation issues.
 He has also taught classes on dealmaking in the bankruptcy courts at the University of Michigan Business School and UCLA Law School.
-Mr. Klyman is also a member of the ABA Subcommittee responsible for drafting a Model Bankruptcy Asset Purchase Agreement.
+Mr. Klyman is also a member of the ABA Subcommittee that drafted the recently released ABA Model Bankruptcy Asset Purchase Agreement.

 Mr. Klyman received both his J.D. from the University of Michigan Law School in 1989 and his B.A. degree from the University of Michigan in 1986.